Tyrowo/tyro_work/README.md

 done - make a link to my resume just linking directly -- can your resume just take up a whole screen? with a download and share link? ooh that'd be tight

-do i put fittedbox or scrollbar into text fields?

-add dates to project descriptions
+looks fine - do i put fittedbox or scrollbar into text fields? nah - add dates to project descriptions done - think pieces - work more on magic time complexity done - think pieces - A Year of Leetcode

-add pictures to project descriptions make pictures responsive make pictures zoomable on tap, so that it pops out to like an alert when you click on it -- https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html -- https://stackoverflow.com/questions/43651708/how-do-i-pan-and-zoom-an-image
+add pictures to project descriptions and articles make pictures responsive make pictures zoomable on tap, so that it pops out to like an alert when you click on it -- https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html -- https://stackoverflow.com/questions/43651708/how-do-i-pan-and-zoom-an-image

-go through revisions of project descriptions, making cuts to length where possible.
+go through revisions of project descriptions and articles, making cuts to length where possible.

-think pieces - work more on magic time complexity think pieces - A Year of Leetcode

 write a plain html page for the tEDH rules to link publicly on reddit and stuff do a better job in the magic article of conveying the subsequent permutations of planning your turn, so that you know whether you'll have the right land drops in the future.
 That way it's more accurate to be logarithmically reduced.